 Patient: For the last 3 weeks I have been urinating over 10 times a day.
 It is starting to interfere with my work.
 I am not drinking more than normal, and I do not drink an excess of caffeine.
 I am on a high blood pressure med, but not a diuretic.
 Also, sometimes, when I stand up, it doesn’t feel like my bladder is empty.
 I do not have to get up in the middle of the night to go.
 I am a 28 yr. old female.
 I also have no pain.

-Lastly a common urinary tract infection is one of the most common conditions that could also increase the urinary frequency and especially urgency to urinate; I would suggest you to watch for other symptoms such as burning while urinating and consult your physician for a more detailed evaluation.
+Doctor: I realize your concern about your frequent urination.
+Since you suffer from high blood pressure, the medication that you take not necessarily has to be a diuretic to increase your urine frequency.It is also recommended to screen for other conditions that are sometimes related to hypertension, such as Diabetes.
+Diabetes can increase the frequency and volume of urine as.
+However this diagnosis usually is accompanied with increased thirst and increased appetite as well.Lastly a common urinary tract infection is one of the most common conditions that could also increase the urinary frequency and especially urgency to urinate; I would suggest you to watch for other symptoms such as burning while urinating and consult your physician for a more detailed evaluation.
 The first test that might need to be done in order to guide us would be a urine test, after that we would have a more clear view of your probable diagnosis.
 I wish you the best.